 Her sister-in-law Winifride Wrench, was also a great supporter of the club in its earliest days, travelling from London to spend a year in Edinburgh to help grow membership and find suitable clubhouse facilities for the fledging branch.

 Lady Willingdon was the first woman Chairman of the Over-Seas League.
 When she and her husband, Freeman Freeman-Thomas, 1st Marquess of Willingdon, returned from India to the UK in 1936 they took an enthusiastic interest in the club.
 In 1941, Lord Willingdon was appointed Chairman but died later that year.
 Lady Willingdon succeeded him from 1941 to 1946.
 She was committed to her role and visited the clubhouse almost daily.
-She regularly hosted events for members and had the honour of welcoming King George IV, Queen Elizabeth, Princess Elizabeth, and Princess Margaret to Over-Seas House when they visited in May 1946.
+She regularly hosted events for members and had the honour of welcoming King George VI, Queen Elizabeth, Princess Elizabeth, and Princess Margaret to Over-Seas House when they visited in May 1946.
 The Members' Drawing Room on the first floor of Vernon House is named in her honour.

 Doreen Knatchbull, Baroness Brabourne was a long-standing member of the Central Council from 1943 to 1979.
 She took a keen interest in the club's activities and regularly attended events at Over-Seas House, welcoming dignitaries and VIPs from all over the world.
 She was related to Lord Mountbatten through her son's marriage to his daughter, and was with her family when the bomb planted in Lord Mountbatten's fishing boat exploded in Donegal Bay.
 She died the next day.
 The Brabourne Room brasserie restaurant is named after her, in recognition of her many years of service to ROSL.